 References

-- The 2020 Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (3rd edition)(external link)
+- Australian guideline for the prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (edition 3.3)(external link) Menzies School of Health Research (ARF/RHD writing group), Australia, 2025

 - Sore throat(external link) Health New Zealand | Te Whatu Ora

-The 2020 Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (3rd edition)(external link)
+Australian guideline for the prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (edition 3.3)(external link) Menzies School of Health Research (ARF/RHD writing group), Australia, 2025

 Credits: Healthify editorial team.
 Healthify is brought to you by Health Navigator Charitable Trust.